rgovindji/react-native-atoz-list/README.md

+# THIS PACKAGE IS NOT MAINTAINED, PLEASE USE SOMETHING ELSE SUCH AS https://github.com/bolan9999/react-native-largelist

 This package is based on the work of brentvatne: https://github.com/brentvatne/fixed-height-windowed-list-view-experiment The scroll performance is great for large lists.

 ![Alt text](http://i.imgur.com/8JPUnt5.gif "Example")